chapel-lang/chapel/doc/rst/developer/bestPractices/StandardModuleStyle.rst

 Exceptions:
-The following are exceptions to the capitalization rules:
+ The following are exceptions to the above capitalization guidelines that occur in the standard modules or packages:

-* :proc:`~locales.locale.numPUs`
+  * :proc:`~ChapelLocale.locale.numPUs` (num Processor-Units)

 Modules
 -------